 About 45 miles west of Fort Collins, you’ll find the unincorporated community of Red Feather Lakes nestled in the Roosevelt National Forest.
 This small rustic town is an outdoor playground for those who love to fish, hike, and backpack.

 Originally founded around 1900 by a group of ranchers and loggers, today the area is home to a guest ranch, a few restaurants, and a trading post.
 It has a population of 385 as of 2020 and is located in Larimer County.
 Visitors can enjoy the beautiful outdoor setting that surrounds this community, which sits at an elevation of 8,245 feet.

 Cache La Poudre North Park Scenic & Historic Byway – The best way to explore the area is with a drive along this scenic byway.
 Taking travelers from the mountains to the plains, it begins at the west side of the Continental Divide and continues to the northern plains near Fort Collins.

-Shambhala Mountain Center – one of the area’s more unique attractions is the Shambhala Mountain Center.
+Shambhala Mountain Center – One of the area’s more unique attractions is the Shambhala Mountain Center.
 This Buddhist retreat center offers yoga and meditation classes, workshops, and educational programs for those seeking peace and solitude.

-And perhaps its biggest attractions (literally) is the Great Stupa.
-This Stupa (said to promote peace and harmony) is one of the biggest examples of sacred Buddhist architecture in North America.
+Camping – There are several designated campgrounds in the area including the Dowdy Lake Campground and the West Lake Campground.
 Read about the camping near Red Feather Lakes and Cache La Poudre River.

 Activities near Red Feather Lakes